+For additional information relating to key environmental issues, such as performance against environmental objectives, specific risks and systems, and targeted strategies and procedures, please see the information contained in Section 6.2 of this report.
 Large-scale infrastructure expansion at any of ASUR's airports, which tend to be surrounded by undeveloped land, often necessitates the modification or destruction of natural habitats.
-For this reason, projects of this type are only undertaken following careful consideration and analysis of the mitigation measures that can be applied, and when it is determined that there is ample justification, usually to eliminate operational hazards or serious capacity constraints, which in turn may have negative consequences for local economies and the environment.
+For this reason, projects of this type are only undertaken following careful consideration, consultation with local communities, and analysis of the mitigation measures that can be applied, and when it is determined that there is ample justification, usually to eliminate operational hazards or serious capacity constraints, which in turn may have negative consequences for local economies and the environment.